2ion/lua-getopt/README.md

 If an option given does not satisfy the option specification's requirements, getopt() will print a warning and try to call an error handler, which may be specified per option under the "eh" key.

+getopt() processes the _G.arg list by default.
+An alternative list may be passed as the second argument to getopt().

 # Dependencies